Sigurre/Kickstart/Module_1/1.2_GIT/README.md

 * Merge the first branch onto your personal branch
 * Rebase the second branch onto your personal branch, then merge it in to your personal branch

 NOTE: Rebasing can be a little hard to wrap your head around, even though it's deceptively simple.
-Consider requesting my review via a PR on the second branch to help explain things
+Consider requesting my review via a PR on the second branch to help explain things if you're at all confused.

 # Resources